minetest-mods/skinsdb/meta/readme.txt

 For each skin in textures folder a metadata file can be applied with "txt" suffilx.
-See character_1.txt for skin character_1.png for reference.
+See character.txt for skin character.png for reference.
 The file contains:
 Skin name
 Author